 There are a total of 12 credits for the 3 UoCs.
 The notional learning hours for learners to acquire the competencies for the 3 UoCs should be 120 hours.
-Trainers may divide the learning among classroom training, self-study and research, on-the-job learning, and assessment activities.
+Trainers may divide the learning among classroom training, self-study, research, and assessment activities.
 The proportion of time spent on each learning method depends on the backgrounds and experiences of learners.
 Table 4 provides one approach as a reference.
+Trainers need to emphasise to learners the importance of application on the job for sustained learning and encourage learners to solicit feedback from their manager, including the coaching they received.